In this wind guide for kitesurfing there is all you need to know for kite surfing, we will cover the following topics:

 - Side shore wind

 Onshore wind is when the wind is blowing from the water right on the beach.
 This makes kitesurfing possible but can be hard for beginners or kitesurfers that have trouble moving upwind.
 Because the kite is blowing you direclty towards to beach, you need enough distance to the beach to start safley.
-Onshore winds are the best for spots with long shallow water.
+Onshore wind direction are the best for spots with long shallow water.
 Where you can keep the distance to the beach while you waterstart.

 onshore winds are in general steady, depending on the spot.
 If the wind can travel freely over the water there aren’t any gusts of wind.
 If there are obstacles in the water, if can still be gusty.